lsmor/functional-programming-with-haskell/README.md

 Few Remarks:

-- The code for displaying related post is a modified version based on [the blog post by Matthew Fitzsimmons](https://www.fitzsimmons.io/posts/tricks-with-tags-in-hakyll).
+- The code for displaying related chapter is a modified version based on [the blog chapter by Matthew Fitzsimmons](https://www.fitzsimmons.io/chapters/tricks-with-tags-in-hakyll).
-The original version of Lanyon displays only related posts not tags and the port is following the same.
+The original version of Lanyon displays only related chapters not tags and the port is following the same.
 - The pagination code is a modified version of [the code by Mike Limansky](https://github.com/limansky/limansky_me/blob/master/src/site.hs).
-- The dynamic sidebar activation is explained in my [blog post](https://heuna-kim.net/posts/2020-11-19-Hakyll-Sidebar-Activation.html).
+- The dynamic sidebar activation is explained in my [blog chapter](https://heuna-kim.net/chapters/2020-11-19-Hakyll-Sidebar-Activation.html).
 - Syntax highlighting is slightly different from the original Lanyon; this repository is using the standard syntax highlighting for Hakyll conforming with `Pandoc` compiler.

 ### Previews